Tiffany Monique: Background vocalist

-While attending Morgan State University, Monique was approached by a friend to join a local singing group, OnPoint.
-After agreeing to join the group, Monique performed with OnPoint from 1997 to 1999.
-OnPoint was featured on K-Ci & JoJo's "Fee Fie Foe Fum" Remix on MCA Records in 1998.
+While attending Morgan State University, Monique was a part of a girls group, OnPoint and was featured on K-Ci & JoJo's "Fee Fie Foe Fum" Remix on MCA Records in 1998.
 The group disbanded in 1999 citing creative differences.

-Monique worked as an administrative assistant from 2002 to 2006 at a pharmaceutical company, while continuing to pursue music part time.
+After college, Tiffany worked as an administrative assistant from 2002 to 2006 at a pharmaceutical company, while continuing to pursue music part time.
 During that period, she expanded her resume as a professional singer by performing as a backing vocalist for Mariah Carey, Christina Aguilera, Regina Belle, and Jeff Fox.
 In March 2007, while working at the pharmaceutical company, Monique was contacted by Beyoncé's music director and asked to join the band for Beyoncé's upcoming tour, The Beyoncé Experience.
 Monique immediately resigned from the pharmaceutical company and joined the band.
-She has performed with Beyoncé & The Mamas for a total of seven tours, including the Beyoncé Experience Tour (2007), I Am...Sasha Fierce Tour (2009), the I Am...
+She has performed with Suga Mama for a total of seven tours, including the Beyoncé Experience Tour (2007), I Am...Sasha Fierce Tour (2009), the I Am...
 Yours performance in Las Vegas, Mrs. Carter Show World Tour, On The Run Tour and The Formation World Tour.
 She also performed with her for the 2013 Super Bowl halftime show and several other iconic performances.

-Monique was promoted to assistant vocal arranger and lead background vocalist for Beyoncé in 2018.
-Since her promotion, she trained and arranged the choir that was assembled for Beyoncé's Coachella "Beychella" performances in Palm Springs, CA. She was also the lead background vocalist for Beyonce and Jay-Z's "On The Run 2" World Tour and performed as lead background vocalist and assistant vocal arranger with the singer for Kobe Bryant's memorial at the Staple Center in 2020.
+Monique became the assistant vocal arranger and lead background vocalist for Beyoncé in 2018.
+Since her promotion, she trained and arranged the choir that was assembled for Beyoncé's Coachella "Beychella" performances in Palm Springs, CA. She was also the lead background vocalist for Beyonce and Jay-Z's "On The Run 2" World Tour and performed as lead background vocalist and assistant vocal arranger with the singer for Kobe Bryant's memorial at the Staples Center in 2020.
+Tiffany was elevated to Vocal Director for the Renaissance World Tour in 2023 and performed as one of Beyonce's background vocalists, Pure Honey.

-As a veteran background vocalist for many recording artist, Tiffany's story as a background vocalist was highlighted in in 20 Feet From Stardom, which won Best Music Film in 2014 for the Grammy Awards and an Academy Awards for Best Documentary Feature.
+As a long time background vocalist for many recording artist, Tiffany's story as a background vocalist was highlighted in in 20 Feet From Stardom, which won Best Music Film in 2014 for the Grammy Awards and an Academy Awards for Best Documentary Feature.